roaagawish/sprints_tourist_guide_app/README.md

 ## Overview

 This project is a mobile application designed for tourists visiting Egypt.
 The app helps users explore landmarks, museums, and attractions across various Egyptian governorates, providing a user-friendly interface and engaging features.
-App diffirent states is managed using Bloc State Managment.
+Different states of the app are managed using Bloc State Management.

 ## Features